selimfirat/pysad/README.rst

 Citing PySAD
 ============
-If you use PyOD for a scientific publication, we would appreciate citations to the following paper:
+If you use PySAD for a scientific publication, we would appreciate citations to the following paper:

 .. code-block::